Some links in this post may be affiliate links

 The inflorescence in Chinese Evergreens are unimpressive unisexual flowers in a spadix.
 To conserve the plants energy and direct it to foliage growth, cut the flowers as soon as they appear though it is unlikely to flower when grown indoors.

-Numerous varieties and hybrids of Chinese Evergreen are available.
+There are numerous Aglaonema varieties and hybrids available for home growing.
 It is the green varieties Aglaonema modestum that can tolerate some shade but the near-white varieties need a well-lit environment.

 The favorite of the group is the Aglaonema silver queen whose foliage is almost entirely silver-grey